QCD antenna radiative spectrum in dense media within the Improved Opacity Expansion: Review of the Improved Opacity Expansion

+This prescription has been previously used by Molière in~\cite{Moliere+1948+78+97} (see also~\cite{Barata:2020rdn, Barata:2021wuf}) and it corresponds to the average transverse momentum acquired by a parton traveling the whole extent of the medium.
 By further expanding the LO+NLO kernel in Eq.~\eqref{eq:BroadeningExpanded} for either large ($\k^2 \gg Q_s^2$) or small ($\k^2 \ll Q_s^2$) momentum transfer, one obtains the correct broadening solutions for the single hard scattering and multiple soft scattering regimes, respectively~\cite{Barata:2020rdn}.